-Any work-related event that causes a worker to need medical treatment and/or time off work is considered a workplace injury.
+The definition of a workplace injury is broad.
+Any work-related event that causes a worker to need medical treatment or time off work is considered a workplace injury.
+To be covered by workers’ compensation, injuries generally must occur while a worker is:

-While it is relatively easy to determine if someone is physically injured, psychological injuries can take many forms, only some of which are covered by workers' compensation.
-To be covered by workers' compensation the psychological injury must meet the criteria for an acute or chronic psychological injury set out in workers' compensation legislation and policy.
+While it is relatively easy to determine if someone is physically injured, psychological injuries can take many forms.
+Only some of these injuries are covered by workers' compensation.
+To be covered, the psychological injury must be one where:

 An acute psychological injury is one that is caused by a single event that a worker is involved in or witnessed.
 These types of traumatic events must be shocking, horrific or involve a risk of harm to the worker or others.
-Generally the symptoms of the psychological injury will appear immediately after the event.
+Generally, the symptoms of the psychological injury will appear immediately after the event.

 Workplace sexual harassment that involves a sexual assault could be an event that causes an acute psychological injury depending on what happened and the person's reaction to it.

 Some psychological injuries are the result of a series of events not one specific event.
-In these cases it is the cumulative effect of these events that causes the injury.
-Generally the injury occurs gradually over time.
+In these cases, it is the cumulative effect of these events that causes the injury.
+Generally, the injury occurs gradually over time.

 Some jobs involve dealing with events on a regular basis that the general public would consider traumatic.
 Firefighters, police and ambulance drivers are examples of these types of jobs.
-Over time dealing with these situations can cause a psychological injury.
+Over time, dealing with these situations can cause a psychological injury.

-Generally, these events involve one of the following…
+Generally, these events involve one of the following:

 Instances of workplace sexual harassment can result in a psychological injury.